MS-Rex/todo_riverpod_flutter/README.md

-# practise_app
+# Todo App using Flutter Riverpod

-A new Flutter project.
+This is a Simple Todo app with Riverpod Statemanagement.